ivan006/Course-Work--Notes/Business/A-admin/readme.md

 ## Why

-Unlike p-admin (people oriented admin) his leads to social harmony as people are simply not as reliable as assets.
+Unlike p-admin (people oriented admin) a-admin leads to social harmony as people are simply not as reliable as assets.
 For example imagine that instead of voting for the next president we voted for the next government budget spending plan?

 ## How